li-fangyeo/BMI-microbiome/README.md

 | BMI       | 164       | 132        |
 | Waist cm  | 159       | 120        |
 | WHR       | 149       | 105        |

-Note: Waist circumference was later removed from analysis because it did not add much insight.
+-Note: Waist circumference was later removed from analysis because it did not add much insight.